keu/docs/software_versioned_docs/version-0.16/upgrade-to-0-23.md

 brew install astronomer/tap/astro@0.23
 ```

-All team members within your organization should upgrade the Astronomer Software CLI individually before taking any further action on the platform or in a local Airflow environment.
-For a detailed breakdown of CLI changes between versions, refer to [Astronomer Software CLI releases](https://github.com/astronomer/astro-cli/releases).
-For detailed install guidelines and more information on the Astronomer Software CLI, refer to [Astronomer Software CLI Quickstart](cli-quickstart.md).
+All team members within your organization should upgrade the Astronomer CLI individually before taking any further action on the platform or in a local Airflow environment.
+For a detailed breakdown of CLI changes between versions, refer to [Astronomer CLI releases](https://github.com/astronomer/astro-cli/releases).
+For detailed install guidelines and more information on the Astronomer CLI, refer to [Astronomer CLI Quickstart](cli-quickstart.md).

 ## Roll Back to Software v0.16